 Green Architecture (PLTW): 0.5 credits - In this hands-on, project-based course, students will dive into construction and architectural design.
-You will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
+Students will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
 Explore dimensioning, measuring, and design by building scale model homes and using a 3D architectural design software.
-Associated Pathways: Architecture & Construction.
-Prerequisites: Design & Modeling.
+Associated Pathway: Architecture and Construction.
+Prerequisite: Design and Modeling.

 Schoolyard Ventures Entrepreneurship Boot Camp: 0.25 credits - Schoolyard Ventures, offered to Achievement House students, is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
 Students can earn credit by completing all requirements.
-Associated Pathways: Entrepreneurship
+Associated Pathway: Entrepreneurship.

 Schoolyard Ventures Entrepreneurship: 0.75 credits - Schoolyard Ventures provides students with curriculum, workshops, mentorship, and micro-capital to help them launch their own businesses.
 Students are encouraged to experiment with various business ideas and progress in the program at their own pace.
 Instructors and mentors help with this process, as students work to bring their product to market.
-Associated Pathways: Entrepreneurship.
-Prerequisite - Schoolyard Ventures Entrepreneurship Boot Camp.
+Associated Pathway: Entrepreneurship.
+Prerequisite: Schoolyard Ventures Entrepreneurship Boot Camp.

 Search and Rescue (SAR) by Drone I: 0.25 credits - Be immersed in virtual search and rescue missions performed by drones.
-You will learn how drone SAR teams operate to get the job done.
+Students will learn how drone SAR teams operate to get the job done.
 Drone technology is in your future.
 Search and rescue is just one of many ways drones will change how we do things - inspections, construction, law enforcement, and agriculture, to name a few.
 Learn about drones, autonomous flight, and the foundations of the FAA Part 107 Remote Pilot Exam!
 Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.
-Associated Pathway: Drone Innovators
+Associated Pathway: Drone Innovators.

 Search and Rescue (SAR) by Drone II: 0.25 credits - In part 2, the SAR missions become trickier.
-How do we complete missions with drone flight safety regulations, FAA flight standards, flight principles, & drone design in mind?
+How do we complete missions with drone flight safety regulations, FAA flight standards, flight principles, and drone design in mind?
 This course emphasizes drone flight safety and the law.
 FAA Part 107 Remote Pilot Exam safety and legal questions are discussed.
 Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.
 Associated Pathways: Drone Innovators.
-Prerequisite - successful completion of SAR by Drone I.
+Prerequisite: successful completion of SAR by Drone I.

-Technology Basics - This course introduces students to skills that they will need in today's digital learning environment.
-They will learn keyboarding, basics of internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to webpage design.
+Technology Basics: 0.5 credits - This course introduces students to skills that they will need in today's digital learning environment.
+They will learn keyboarding, basics of Internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to web page design.
+Associated Pathways: Computer Science and Programming.